dkrest1/dkrest1/README.md

 ### ABOUT ME?

-**I'm a self motivated and result oriented team player, a software developer with a degree in Material Engineering, seeking a dynamic environment with the euphoria of delivering my best.**
+**I'm a self motivated and result oriented team player, seeking a dynamic environment with the euphoria of delivering my best.**
-**I also want to tell you i consume code on a daily basis**

- - 💬: you can always message me when you have a React or NodeJS project (MERN STACK PROJECT).
  - 🌱: Currently Learning ReactJs, NodeJS and Postgresql
  - 👯: I'm ready to be part of any project which technology ranges from HTML, CSS, Tailwind CSS, JavaScript, Python, ReactJs and NodeJS .
  - ⚡: I just Wanna let you know I love watching Football, Listening to songs, and Dancing 😜